typofactur/winkysans/fontbakery/fontbakery-report.md

 - Contour 2 point 21 in glyph 'Hbar' has a kink between location wght=300 and location wght=900

-- Contour 0 point 12 in glyph 'H' has a kink between location wght=300 and location wght=900

-- Contour 0 point 21 in glyph 'H' has a kink between location wght=300 and location wght=900

 - Contour 0 point 67 in glyph 'three' has a kink between location wght=300 and location wght=900

-- Contour 0 point 20 in glyph 'six' has a kink between location wght=300 and location wght=900

-- Contour 0 point 29 in glyph 'B.salt' has a kink between location wght=300 and location wght=900

-- Contour 0 point 44 in glyph 'eight' has a kink between location wght=300 and location wght=900

-- Contour 0 point 63 in glyph 'g.salt' has a kink between location wght=300 and location wght=900

-- Contour 0 point 84 in glyph 'g.salt' has a kink between location wght=300 and location wght=900
 </code></pre>
  [code: interpolation-issues]